top of page

 (You can see that Rockwood Lodge hasn’t changed much since then!)

-Photo of Kelly Flint, owner & C.W.
+Photo of previous owner Kelly Flint & C.W.
 “Bill” Stark, the two times previous owner of Rockwood Lodge.

 When Bill Stark put Rockwood Lodge up for sale,